Dr Lucy Pembrey

 BSc MSc PhD

-Lucy joined IDE in January 2008 to work on a Wellcome funded project on herpesvirus infections in early childhood.
-Before that Lucy worked at the UCL Institute of Child Health on mother-to-child transmission of hepatitis C virus.
-During her time at ICH she completed an MSc in Epidemiology at LSHTM (2000) and her PhD (2006).
+I am an epidemiologist with research interests in childhood infections, asthma and allergic disease, based in the Department of Medical Statistics at LSHTM since 2016.
+I joined LSHTM in 2008 to work in the Department of Infectious Disease Epidemiology on a Wellcome funded project on herpesvirus infections in early childhood.
+Before that, I worked at the UCL Institute of Child Health on mother-to-child transmission of hepatitis C virus.
+During my time at ICH I completed an MSc in Epidemiology at LSHTM (2000) and my PhD (2006).

-Lucy is co-module organiser for EPM105 'Writing and Reviewing Epidemiological Papers', one of the core modules of the Distance Learning Epidemiology course.
-She also teaches on the in-house Extended Epidemiology module for MSc students and is a tutor for MSc Epidemiology.
+I am co-module organiser for EPM105 'Writing and Reviewing Epidemiological Papers', one of the core modules of the Distance Learning Epidemiology course, and a member of the DL Epidemiology Exam Board.
+I also teach on the in-house Extended Epidemiology module and Epidemiology of Non-Communicable Diseases module and I am a tutor for MSc Epidemiology.